Ukrainian Nationals Working in Poland: The Employer Obligation Most Companies Get Wrong

 Identical — 7 days from start

-⚠ Legal Warning: The notification must be submitted before day one of employment — not within 7 days, not on the first day.
-Before.
+⚠ Legal Warning: The notification must be submitted before a specific point relative to the employment start date.
+Most employers get this wrong — and the consequence is unauthorised employment from day one.
 Starting work before the notification is submitted is unauthorised employment.
 The June 2025 employer fine is PLN 30,000 per individual.
 The Official Government Processes Guide covers the notification submission sequence, required documents, and the steps that keep both employer and employee legally protected.

 The PESEL Dependency Most Employers Miss